 When someone in addiction treatment for a substance use disorder (SUD) has a return to use, or relapse, it may seem like treatment isn’t working.
-In fact, it’s often considered part of the process.
+But it’s actually a common part of the process.
 As many as 60% of people in treatment will experience a return to use according to research.

-Preventing a return to use is still the broader goal of treatment.
-Outpatient programs using medication for addiction treatment (MAT) are a safe and effective way to support individuals struggling with an SUD while preventing relapse.
+Outpatient addiction treatment programs using medication for addiction treatment (MAT) are a safe and effective way to support individuals struggling with a SUD while preventing relapses.

 What are the Benefits of MAT?